oxja/oxja/README.md

 ## 🚀 About Me
 - 💻 Passionate about **infosec & penetration testing**
-- ⚡Tools & scripts for pentesting and learning
+- ⚡Sharing Tools & scripts for pentesting and learning
 - 📚 Always learning and sharing knowledge
 - ✍️ Writing on [Medium](https://medium.com/@oxja)